Tinnitus Retraining Therapy: A Critical Review

 Tinnitus testing in Tinnitus Retraining Therapy

-TRT basically gives patients a graduate-level course on tinnitus and the auditory system, delivers a masking device and sound therapy education, and then provides emotional support over a period of time.
+In essence, tinnitus therapy treatment via TRT gives patients a graduate-level course on tinnitus and the auditory system, delivers a masking device and sound therapy education, and then provides emotional support over a period of months to years.

 In traditional TRT, the first visit is REALLY long, sometimes lasting up to 6 hours.
 In fact, it's usually broken up into several days.
 There are four things on the initial visit agenda: